Albert24GG/Proflix/README.md

 ## What is this?

-Proflix is a cross-platform python tool that scrapes a list of torrent sites for magnet links and uses webtorrent to stream the media directly to mpv.
+Proflix is a cross-platform python tool that scrapes a list of torrent sites for magnet links and uses webtorrent to stream the media directly to mpv or to just download it.

 ## Dependencies